laubed/pyMetric/README.md

 > 1. Make sure every prerequisites are fulfilled
 > 2. Rename config.py.dist into config.py
 > 3. Edit the config.py to match your auth credentials for the PostgreSQL database
-> 4. To run the server either setup your webserver to use the RatseMonitor.py as WSGI application or just run RatseMonitor.py to use the standalone server
+> 4. To run the server either setup your webserver to use the pyMetricService.py as WSGI application or just run pyMetricService.py to use the standalone server
 > 5. Use the client API scripts to insert data

 ### Contributors ###
-> * Sören Uhrbach <souhrbach@gmail.com>
+> * Sören Uhrbach <souhrbach@gmail.com> Frontend Developer
-> * Daniel Laube <bitbucket@dlaube.de>
+> * Daniel Laube <bitbucket@dlaube.de> Backend Developer